|Profile||General | EIA profile | SEA profile|

 An additional measure to prevent non-compliance is the use of environmental performance bonds, as described in the EIA (Procedures) Regulations 2002 and in the Environmental Management Act.
 Any party undertaking an activity under an EIA certificate is obliged to deposit a 'performance bond' equal to 10% of the total project investment in the account of (at that time) the Ministry of Agriculture, Natural Resources, Environment and Cooperatives.
 This serves as a guarantee that the proponent will carry out the project with due regard to the environment, since it is only refunded to the depositor when compliance with environmental conditions is shown.
 DoE can decide to confiscate the total or a part of the performance bond when it finds that the proponent's activities violate the provisions of the Environmental Management Act or the conditions of a certificate/license/permit issued under the Act.

 In appropriate circumstances the [Environmental Impact] statements may follow preliminary hearings designed to gather information for use in the statements.

 Public participation via public hearings before preparation of the draft EIA report is therefore recommended, but not mandatory.

-The Environmental Management Act indicates that the institution responsible for the environment (DoE) shall ensure that consultation is facilitated after receiving the EIA report.
+The institution responsible for the environment (DoE) shall ensure that consultation is facilitated after receiving the EIA report.
 DoE needs to do the following:

 Access to information

-The Environmental Management Act prescribes that the EIA report needs to be shared with the public 'by any appropriate means'.
+The EIA report needs to be shared with the public 'by any appropriate means'.
 According to the Procedures for Conducting EIA and Environmental Audit in Zanzibar, DoE should do this within ten days after submission of the report.
 The EIA Guidelines and Procedures (draft version, 2009) however mention a timeframe of five days.

 Possibilities for appeal